pragmasoft-de/odoo-nginx/README.md

 nginx config files for odoo

 * for odoo and nginx on the same machine
+* config works for odoo 8, 9 and 10
 * replace domain.tld in the nginx config files with the domain of your odoo server
 * config is for Let's Encrypt SSL certificates
 * replace your openssl.cnf with the one from the repository, otherwise the SSL config in the nginx config files will not work